-The Star Child project is part of a series of art expressions, circulating on the topic Transnational Adoption as modern colonization.
+The Starchild is part of The Starchild Project, that consist of a row of performative pieces circulating on the topic Transnational Adoption as modern colonization.

 Photos by Mayra Navarette.